 The Hockey Training Workout

-Now the body and the mind should be more than ready to give 100% effort in regards to demonstrating strength, power, core stability and conditioning to name a few.
+Now your body and mind should be more than ready to give 100% effort in regards to demonstrating Lower and body strength, power, core stability and conditioning to name a few.
 This is all for the ultimate goal of becoming a faster, stronger, and more stable hockey player.

-First off, speed training is performed while the body is fresh and can perform at 100%.
+First off, speed training is performed while your body is fresh and can perform at 100%.

 Speed is how fast you can actually move your body.
 This in turn transfers to skating faster on the ice.